oduameh/Hyper-docs/Quick start guide.md

 `MEDIATOR_ENDPOINTS` is then set to your local IP address:8080.

-3. More advanced documentation and configuration options see the \[https://github.com/hyperledger/identus-mediator).
+3. For advanced documentation and configuration options, see the [Mediator repository](https://github.com/hyperledger/identus-mediator).

-4. Now you need to capture the Mediator's [Peer DID](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#peer-did) in order to start DIDCOMM V2 Mediation protocol, you can do so by opening you browser at the mediators [endpoint](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#endpoints).
+4. Capture the mediator's [Peer DID](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#peer-did) to start the DIDComm V2 mediation protocol.
+Open your browser and navigate to the mediator [endpoint](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#endpoints) to obtain the DID.

 **Demo application**